Gisele Yashar

 Media outlets characterized Gisele through her sexuality.
 Reactions to the character were mixed: some critics praised the representation of Gisele's sexuality and her relationship with Han while others felt her character was either unrealistic or represented a part of the franchise's poor treatment of women.
 Gadot's performance received positive feedback, and several commentators requested she reprise the role in a future film.

 Appearances

+Gisele Yashar (Gal Gadot) is an ex-Mossad agent which shows that she was probably born in Israel.
+In F9, it is revealed that she had worked with the team's future government contact "Mr. Nobody" (Kurt Russell) during his time running drug operations for the CIA in South America.